Most Florida historic hotels, with some exceptions, were built in the boom days of the early to mid 1920s.

 This historic hotel was opened in 1923.
 It is not directly on the ocean, but it's a short walk away.
-It is totally renovated, and is close to shopping, entertainment and golf.
+It is in the process of being renovated (as of November 2016) and will hopefully be reopened soon.
+It is close to shopping, entertainment and golf.

-This resort was built in 1916 and has been well maintained over the years.
+This resort was built in 1916 and was well maintained until recent years.
 There is a huge swimming pool and a golf course.
 Sebring is a nice small city with a lot to do.

-This renovated art deco botique hotel is on Collins Avenue in the heart of South Beach.
+This renovated art deco boutique hotel is on Collins Avenue in the heart of South Beach.
 It was originally built in 1937.
 It's close to the beach and everything else.

 This beautiful inn between the bay and the gulf was established in 1931 with a single building.
 It has expanded over the years with modern rooms, but there are still many historic structures on the resort property.